Relintai/pandemonium_engine_docs/03_usage/17_performance/04_gpu_optimization.md

 joining static objects often outweigh other considerations, especially for large numbers of distant or low-poly objects.

-For more information on 3D specific optimizations, see `doc_optimizing_3d_performance`.

 ### Reuse Shaders and Materials

 The Pandemonium renderer is a little different to what is out there.
-It's designed to minimize GPU state changes as much as possible. `SpatialMaterial ( SpatialMaterial )` does a good job at reusing materials that need similar shaders.
+It's designed to minimize GPU state changes as much as possible. `SpatialMaterial` does a good job at reusing materials that need similar shaders.
 If custom shaders are used, make sure to reuse them as much as possible.
 Pandemonium's priorities are: